Approximate Bacon-Shor Code and Holography: Approximate Hybrid code and Gravity

+One can repeat this experiment for other states by replacing the yellow square tensors with brown tensors, thereby obtaining different entanglement wedges and Greedy geodesics for each such state.
+Therefore, these different states are taken to be different geometries.
 Clearly, state dependence holds to a much greater extent where operator pushing and, equivalently, information recovery depends on the state of every single SBST.
 For example, the operator pushing from a central tile to a boundary subregion is the same as before if all other states are initialized in 0.
 However, all surrounding SBSTs can form obstacles to pushing if they are in other states.
 Thus, instead of depending on the state of a single bulk tile, now operator pushing depends on each square tile.
 We also expect the RT entanglement for different logical computational basis states to be different, because we are tracing together SBSTs that have different RT entanglements in different states.

 There are also richer structures that were absent in the previous examples.
 We make comments on three major properties. \begin{enumerate} \item Interdependence of bulk qubits that appear independent in the tensor network geometry.
 As an important corollary, state or subspace dependence of operator reconstruction now can occur even when we have global access to the boundary. \item Existence and identification of subspaces where the bulk degrees of freedom are independent and exactly recoverable.
 This is a generalization of the statement we made in the previous section. \item The state-dependent obstruction to operator reconstruction where bulk ``charges'' can shield the interior information from reaching the boundary via error accumulation.
 More specifically, decoding the bulk qubits that are closer to the center of the tensor network, i.e., logical qubits that have a larger distance will incur a larger error if the surrounding states are not $|\tilde{0}\rangle$. \end{enumerate}